Pasu4/neuro-api-tony/README.md

 ```
 -h, --help:
-    Show this help message and exit.
+    Show this help message.

 -a, --addr, --address <ADDRESS>:
     The address to start the websocket server on.
 Default is localhost.

 -l, --log, --log-level <LOG_LEVEL>:
     The log level to use.
 Default is INFO.
 Must be one of: DEBUG, INFO,
-    WARNING, ERROR, SYSTEM.
+    WARNING, ERROR, CRITICAL.

 -p, --port <PORT>:
     The port number to start the websocket server on.
 Default is 8000.

 -v, --version:
-    Show the version of the program and exit.
+    Show the version of the program.
 ```

 ### Actions panel